 The Caste System in Brief:

-The origins of the caste system in India and Nepal are shrouded, but it seems to have originated some two thousand years ago.
+The origins of the caste system in India and Nepal are shrouded, but it seems to have originated more than two thousand years ago.
 Under this system, which is associated with Hinduism, people were categorized by their occupations.

 Although originally caste depended upon a person's work, it soon became hereditary.
 Each person was born into a unalterable social status.